wandb/docs/docs/support/export_list_users_account.md

 displayed_sidebar: support
 tags:
 - administrator
+- user management
 ---
-To export a list of users from your W&B Organisation an Admin can use the SCIM API with the following code:
+To export a list of users from a W&B organization, an admin uses the SCIM API with the following code:

 ```python
 import base64